em7/cl-cookbook/dynamic-libraries.md

         (return-from error-map 1)))))
 ~~~

-This creates a mapping between conditions signalled by Common Lisp functions and a return type of the wrapping C functions.
-If a condition is signalled from Common Lisp, it is translated to a number - a C function return value - within `define-error-map`.
-The enumeration type adds a C enum so instead of
+This creates a mapping between conditions signaled by Common Lisp functions and a return type for the wrapping C functions.
+If a condition is signaled from Common Lisp, it is translated into a number — a C function return value — within `define-error-map`.
+The enumeration type adds a C `enum`, so instead of:

 ~~~C
 if (1 == cl_function()) {
 ~~~

-you can type
+you can write:

 ~~~C
 if (ERR_FAIL == cl_function()) {
 ~~~

-which is easier to read.
+which is more readable.

 ~~~lisp
 (define-api libcallback-api (:error-map error-map